robindrost/docs-1/docs/web-sdk.md

 <script src="https://unpkg.com/@exmg/livery@x.y.z"></script>
 ```

-?> Replace the version (`x.y.z`) above by the version of the SDK that you wish to use (e.g: update to latest stable release periodically).
+?> Replace the version (`x.y.z`) above by the version of the SDK that you wish to use.
+E.g: update to latest stable release periodically.
+Please see the [CHANGELOG](web-sdk-changelog.md) for details.

 ### NPM